richafnu/Viva/Viva/glint/setup/upload-employee-data.md

 ---
-title: Prepare and upload your employee data to Viva Glint
+title: Meet and plan with Viva Glint data stakeholders
-description: Your organizational data can appear in Viva Glint through Microsoft Entra ID or by uploading a .csv file. ms.author: aweixelman
+description: Meet with your data stakeholders, like HR, IT, and Security, to determine attributes to include in Viva Glint and your data preparation timeline. ms.author: aweixelman
 author: AliciaWeixelman
 manager: melissabarry
 audience: admin
 f1.keywords: NOCSH
-keywords: employee data
+keywords: employee data, stakeholders, HRIS, IT, meeting, employee attributes ms.collection:
-ms.collection:
  - m365initiative-viva
  - selfserve